 - 5.5.5 Notwithstanding art.
 5.5.4, Voting Members can only be excluded from the General Assembly according to art.
-6.4.7. - 5.5.6 A member who has resigned or has been excluded and their heirs, cannot lay claim to the assets of the Organisation nor can they reclaim annual fees that have already been paid.
+6.4.7.
+The General Assembly does not need to motivate its decision. - 5.5.6 A member who has resigned or has been excluded and their heirs, cannot lay claim to the assets of the Organisation nor can they reclaim annual fees that have already been paid.